Stock market today: S&P 500 adds to its record as Wall Street drifts higher

+Microsoft was the strongest force pushing the S&P 500 upward.
+It rose 1.3% after saying it had developed what it calls the world’s first “quantum processing unit,” which could lead to the development of much more powerful computers.
+While the gain was relatively modest, Microsoft's gargantuan size gives its stock's movements huge sway on the S&P 500 and other indexes.

+A 9.7% rally for Analog Devices also helped push the market higher.
+The semiconductor company reported stronger profit for the latest quarter than analysts expected, despite what CEO Vincent Roche called a “challenging macro and geopolitical backdrop.”

-Elon Musk's Tesla was one of the strongest forces lifting the market, and it rose 2.3%.
-It climbed after another electric-vehicle company, Nikola, plunged 37.5% following its filing for Chapter 11 bankruptcy protection.
+Elon Musk's Tesla rose 1.8%.
+It climbed after another electric-vehicle company, Nikola, plunged 39.1% following its filing for Chapter 11 bankruptcy protection.
 The electric truck maker said it will try to sell off its assets and wind down its business.

-A 9.6% rally for Analog Devices also helped push the S&P 500 higher.
-The semiconductor company reported stronger profit for the latest quarter than analysts expected, despite what CEO Vincent Roche called a “challenging macro and geopolitical backdrop.”

 A separate report on Wednesday morning said homebuilders as a group broke ground on fewer U.S. houses last month than economists expected.